About us Mō mātou

 Advertising requirements

 Prohibition on the advertisement of notifiable products is similar to that of tobacco products.
-It is prohibited under section 23 of the Smokefree Environments and Regulated Products Act 1990 (the Act) to encourage the use, promote the sale, or notify the availability of notifiable products or promote smoking or vaping behaviour.
+It is prohibited by section 23 of the Smokefree Environments and Regulated Products Act 1990 (the Act) to encourage the use, promote the sale, or notify the availability of notifiable products or promote smoking or vaping behaviour.

 However, there are some exemptions to this prohibition for vaping products, listed in section 24 of the Act.
 The prohibition on advertising does not include any of the following activities, provided the activity complies with any applicable regulations: